 - San Paolo Hospital;

 - Galeazzi Hospital;

 - Italian Auxologico Institute.

-Lectures and clerkships do not occur in the same period, contrary to other Italian medical courses.
-The first half of each semester focuses on the acquisition of theoretical knowledge via didactic lessons.
+Contrary to other Italian medical courses, lectures and clerkships do not occur in the same period.
+The first half of each semester focuses on acquiring theoretical knowledge via didactic lessons.
 In the second half, students apply their expertise in the hospital.
 There will be a continuous follow-up of the student’s clinical experience by professors of each course.